-Meta-learning can mitigate this issue.
-It is a learning approach that enables machine learning models to adapt quickly to new tasks by learning the learning algorithm itself.
-Model-Agnostic Meta-Learning (MAML; \citealt{finn2017model}) is one of the most widely used meta-learning frameworks.
+In this paper, we conjecture that meta-learning can mitigate this issue.
+This is a learning approach that enables machine learning models to adapt quickly to new tasks by learning the learning algorithm itself.
+Model-agnostic Meta-learning (MAML; \citealt{finn2017model}) is one of the most widely used meta-learning frameworks.
 It is based on gradient-descent optimization, does not require multiple models or complex settings, and can be used for a range of models.
 In previous work \cite{verma2020meta, finn2017model, nooralahzadeh2020zero}, MAML-based methods have been shown to be useful in low-resource and cross-lingual transfer scenarios, including both few-shot and zero-shot cross-lingual tasks.
-However, prior work has only attempted to use MAML for \textbf{text-only tasks} for cross-lingual transfer\cite{nooralahzadeh2020zero}.
-Inspired by previous works about using MAML for natural language tasks, this paper is focused on using MAML to address the limitations of previous PVLMs in \textbf{Vision-Language tasks} for low-resource cross-lingual transfer.
-We propose a meta-learning framework which is specialize for vision-language cross-lingual transfer tasks.
-In this framework, we proposed a novel algorithm which combines a traditional supervised loss function for learning down-stream tasks and a contrastive loss for learning alignments between modalities together in a cross-lingual MAML optimization procedure and name it as XVL-MAML.
-We show that this can lead to significant improvement in PVLMs performance for low resource target languages.
-We also find that using Contrastive Learning in MAML framework on its own can bring improvements in PVLM performance in unsupervised settings.
+However, prior work has only attempted to use MAML for cross-lingual transfer in \textbf{text-only tasks} \cite{nooralahzadeh2020zero}.

+Inspired by previous works about using MAML for natural language tasks, this paper proposes XVL-MAML, a novel variant of MAML that addresses the limitations of previous PVLMs in \textbf{vision-language tasks} for low-resource cross-lingual transfer.
+Our framework combines a traditional supervised loss for learning down-stream tasks with a contrastive loss to encourage the alignment between modalities, resulting in a cross-lingual, multi-modal MAML optimization procedure.

-Specifically, we uses a contrastive learning loss as the objective function in the MAML algorithm, based on the assumption that it allows the model to generalize the matching of text and images in new languages.
-Because multi-modal datasets consist of image-text pairs describing the same or similar objects, labels for downstream tasks are not needed.
-Exploiting this insight, we take an image-text pair from the original dataset as a positive sample and a randomly paired text and image as a negative sample.
+The intuition underlying our method is that a contrastive loss can align representations of different modalities, and MAML allows the model to generalize quickly to unseen tasks (languages, in our case).
+We show that XVL-MAML can lead to significant improvements in PVLM performance for cross-lingual transfer.
+We also find that using contrastive learning in a MAML framework on its own can bring improvements in PVLM performance in unsupervised settings.